Find Affordable College Courses

 Virginia Beach, VA

 You’ll be in good company if you decide to attend ECPI University.
 It ranked #2 on our 2023 Most Popular Information Technology Master’s Degree Schools in Virginia list.
-Located in the city of Virginia Beach, ECPI University is a private for-profit school with a large student population.
+Located in the large city of Virginia Beach, ECPI University is a private for-profit college with a fairly large student population.

 Of the 54 students majoring in IT at ECPI University, 80% are male and 20% are female.